ps4star/FSE/ref.md

 ```

 ### Decimal Int
-FSE does not currently support decimal ints in any capacity (
+FSE does support decimal ints, though there's not really any reason to use them (remember that there are tables for item and pokemon IDs).

+### Hex Int
+Hex ints can be used as alternatives to the built-in tables, and in some cases are required (such as msgbox types).
+Formatted as 0x****.